-Tibial shaft fractures are often the result of high-energy injury.
+Tibial shaft fractures are often the result of the high-energy injury.
 Sometimes they can also be insidious in onset, such as stress fractures.

 Motor vehicles, snowmobiles, and motorcycles, as well as the growing popularity of extreme sports, contribute to the increasing occurrence of tibial shaft fractures.
 The tibia is currently the most commonly fractured long bone in the body.